 And who is going to attend to these needs?

 We are heartened that, in recent years, the medical education movement in the Central Valley has picked up steam.
 We applaud leaders at all levels who are making this happen, and especially those who were central in helping us secure our two-year $2 million grant from the California Youth Behavioral Health Initiative Round 5.
 The project implements a strategy of the Coordinated Specialty Care (CSC) First Episode of Psychosis Program.
-UC Davis Department of Psychiatry will provide technical support for this project.

-Our goal would be for these training practitioners to be introduced to individuals and their families, and provide treatment via medication and therapy.
+Our goal would be for these training practitioners to be introduced to individuals and their families, provide treatment via medication and therapy.
 Importantly, we hope to guide residents and trainees in getting to know the Latinx community, learning to provide culturally competent services and perhaps develop a long-term relationship for care.

 Enriched training for the Central Valley